Support Us

 DRT-Zonal-Plan

-The area immediately bounding the High Street and Market Square is returned to residential use with urban smallholders and makers taking advantage of the proximity to market for their excess production and bringing vitality to the town centre throughout the day and nights.
+The area immediately surrounding the High Street and Market Square is converted to residential use, with urban smallholders and makers capitalising on the proximity to the market for their excess production, bringing vitality to the town centre throughout the day and night.

 EVT_FD_FarmersMarketWide-Shot_TravelPortland_JimFullan